viamrobotics/docs/docs/appendix/apis/components/power-sensor.md

 When executed, this sample code will create a connection to your machine as a client.
 Once connected, you can control your machine programmatically by adding API method calls as shown in the following examples.

-These examples assume you have a power sensor called `"my_power_sensor"` configured as a component of your machine.
+The following examples assume you have a power sensor called `"my_power_sensor"` configured as a component of your machine.
 If your power sensor has a different name, change the `name` in the code.

 Import the power sensor package for the SDK you are using: